Diagnostic accuracy of a screening tool to identify patients at risk of sarcopenia

 - Royal Melbourne Hospital

 Sarcopenia (age-related low muscle mass and muscle strength) is a treatable disease and associated with physical deconditioning, falls, morbidity and mortality.
 Sarcopenia is prevalent in up to 34% of community-dwelling older adults and up to 15% of healthy older adults.
 Among geriatric patients in a rehabilitation program, the prevalence of sarcopenia is as high as 47%.
 Despite the fact that sarcopenia has been recognised as an independently reportable disease in 2016 (ICD M62.84), it is not diagnosed in current clinical practice.
-Diagnostic measures for sarcopenia include muscle mass, muscle strength and gait speed.
+Diagnostic measures for sarcopenia include the muscle mass, muscle strength and gait speed.
 The SARC-F is a rapid and easy screening tool to identify older adults at risk of sarcopenia using five questions about muscle strength, assistance in walking, rise from a chair, climb stairs and falls.
 The SARC-F has been developed in a community-dwelling older population.
-SARC-F has not been validated in a geriatric rehabilitation population.
+However, the SARC-F has not been validated in a geriatric rehabilitation population.
+This study aims to assess the predictive value of the SARC-F with patient outcomes compared to the actual sarcopenia diagnosis.

 School Research Themes